neonwatty/youtube_shorts_transcript_downloader/README.md

 # A simple app for downloading YouTube Shorts transcripts

-Built with Python, Streamlit, and Docker.
-Easily self-hostable.
+Built with Python and Streamlit.
+Easily self-host.

 Download transcripts for Youtube Shorts by dragging and dropping a text file containing valid Youtube Shorts urls into a simple streamlit app (shown below).